-To qualify for reporting as a discontinued operation, a component (or group of components) that is disposed of or is classified as held for sale must represent a strategic shift that has or will have a major effect on an entity's operations and financial results.
+To qualify for reporting as a discontinued operation, a component (or group of components) that is disposed of or is classified as held-for-sale must represent a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
 A strategic shift could include the disposal of (1) a major line of business, (2) a major geographical area, (3) a major equity method investment or (4) other major parts of an entity.
+Determining whether a disposal is a strategic shift requires an evaluation of all facts and circumstances, including financial metrics relevant to entity's financial statement users.